-How To Spot A Masters Winner - Golf Monthly
+How To Spot A Masters Winner for 2018 at Augusta National

 In Reasonable Form And Not Rusty

-Since 2011, The Masters’ winner has posted a T3 or better that same calendar year, with Danny Willett, Jordan Spieth, Bubba Watson and Charl Schwarztel all winning.
-Nine of the last 10 winners had also played in six or more tournaments that year, ruling the likes of Jason Day and Rory McIlroy out of this year’s picks.
+Since 2011, The Masters’ winner has posted a T3 or better that same calendar year, with Sergio Garcia, Danny Willett, Jordan Spieth, Bubba Watson and Charl Schwarztel all winning.
+Last year Patrick Reed had had three top 10s in a row before getting to Augusta.
+Nine of the last 10 winners had also played in six or more tournaments that year.

 Not The Defending Champion

-Spieth would have got the job done last year were it not for his collapse on the 12th, but Willett’s win means nobody has defended the Green Jacket since Tiger Woods in 2001-2002.
+Spieth would have got the job done in 2016 were it not for his collapse on the 12th, but Willett’s win means nobody has defended the Green Jacket since Tiger Woods in 2001-2002.
 Before Woods it is only Sir Nick Faldo (1989-1990) and Jack Nicklaus (1965-1966) who have pulled off the feat.

 Not Ranked World Number One